International Paper

 4. One or more members within the board of the company have responsibility for sustainability?

-5. Percentage or number of women in senior management team?
+5. Reports gender balance of senior management team?

-The company reports 22% of women in its senior leadership team.
+The company reports 29% of women in its senior leadership team.

-6. Percentage or number of women board members?
+6. Reports gender balance of board members?

-The company reports 27% of women on its Board of Directors.
+The company reports 27% of women on its board of directors.

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?